Excellent | Worth a Detour

-Casa Bella means beautiful house, which this charming in-town restaurant is.
-Its several cozy dining rooms and outdoor tables are a homespun setting with ambience that is casual but not the least bit sloppy.
+Casa Bella is a charming in-town restaurant with seating in cozy dining rooms as well as at outdoor tables and on a broad front porch.
+It’s a homespun setting with ambience that is casual but not the least bit sloppy.

 The menu is a roster of Italian classics: pastas of every shape; veal Francese, Parmagian, piccata, or saltimbocca; shrimp scampi and occasional shrimp puttanesca; and always a fish of the day available grilled, blackened, Francese, or Mediterranean.
 It’s all good, prepared with expertise and top-notch ingredients.
 One inconspicuous highlight from the kitchen is billed simply as “grilled chicken breast.”
 In fact, it is wonderful Italian comfort food, marinated in rosemary, olive oil, and garlic: easy to slice and a pleasure to savor.

 All dinners begin with a slices of crusty bread accompanied by a bowl full of roasted-tender garlic cloves lolling in olive oil.
 It’s a simple dish, rather elegant to look at and virtually lascivious to eat.

 There’s a modest wine list and a full bar that offers standard cocktails as well as such specialties as a peach Bellini and a limoncello margarita.